Citation for this page in APA citation style. Close

 Information is constant in a deterministic universe.
 There is "nothing new under the sun."
 The creation of new information is not possible without the random chance and uncertainty of quantum mechanics, plus the extraordinary temporal stability of quantum mechanical structures.

 It is of the deepest philosophical significance that information is based on the mathematics of probability.
 If all outcomes were certain, there would be no "surprises" in the universe.
-Information would be conserved and a universal constant, as some mathematicians mistakenly believe.
+Information would be conserved and a universal constant, as some mathematicians and physicists mistakenly believe.
 Information philosophy requires the ontological uncertainty and probabilistic outcomes of modern quantum physics to produce new information.

 But at the same time, without the extraordinary stability of quantized information structures over cosmological time scales, life and the universe we know would not be possible.
 That stability is the consequence of an underlying digital nature.
 Quantum mechanics reveals the architecture of the universe to be discrete rather than continuous, to be digital rather than analog.
 Digital information transfers are essentially perfect.
 All analog transfers are "lossy."